Daniel-Minichetti/minichetti-dev/README.md

 # minichetti-dev
-My personal portfolio website that will store all future projects!
+This is the repository to a website I built for my personal portfolio using a handful of technologies including:
+- NextJS
+- TailwindCSS
+- Javascript
+- React
+- HTML5